anubhavde/symmetrical-goggles/README.md

 #  Competition Procedure

-The main task of the competition is to detect a collision threat reliability.
-In this challenge you will train your agents locally and then upload them to AIcrowd (via git) to be evaluated.
+The main task of the competition is to detect a collision threat reliably.
+In this challenge, you will train your agents locally and then upload them to AIcrowd (via git) to be evaluated.

 **The following is a high level description of how this round works**